 Highpass was a mess.

 The magical frogs were far more dangerous than I had realized.
 Soldiers, initially thinking the animals were cute, picked the frogs up for a closer look.
 The first few victims had transformed into frogs almost instantly, hopping around this way and that.
-The other soldiers were then left withe a problem.
-They couldn’t just kill the frogs, after all, they could probably turn the folks back with a few skilled mages.
+The other soldiers were then left with a problem.
+They couldn’t just kill the frogs, after all, they could probably turn the folks back with a few skilled magic users.
 Likewise, when a soldier attempted to pick up one of the transformed allies, they too were transformed, though the process took longer for them.

 At least a dozen workers were frogs now.